Healthcare in Mexico: Universal health care

-On December 1, 2006, the Mexican government created the Health Insurance for a New Generation (also called "Life Insurance for Babies").
-It was followed by a February 16, 2009, announcement by President Felipe Calderon, who stated that at the current rate, Mexico would have universal health coverage by 2011, and a May 28, 2009 announcement of universal coverage for pregnant women.
-In August 2012 Mexico achieved universal healthcare coverage.
+In December 2006, the Mexican government created the Health Insurance for a New Generation (also called "Life Insurance for Babies").
+It was followed by a February 2009, announcement by President Felipe Calderon, who stated that at the current rate, Mexico would have universal health coverage by 2011, and a May 2009 announcement of universal coverage for pregnant women.
+In August 2012, Mexico achieved universal healthcare coverage.

+However, a 2023 article published by the Council on Foreign Relations stated "Mexico is a study in contrasts: once a model for how to do health system reform, now a model of what not to do" and reported that Seguro Popular was eliminated without a replacement.